Cycles in the de Rham cohomology of abelian varieties over number fields: The main theorem over and its proof

-\begin{para} Since the Mumford--Tate conjecture holds for all the abelian varieties considered in \Cref{thm_main}\footnote{The Mumford--Tate conjecture for $A_i$ is well-studied and we will cite the results for each case in this subsection.
-The reduction of the conjecture for the product of $A_i$ to the simple case is essentially contained in \cite{Lom}*{Sec.
-4} and we record a proof at the end.}, we focus on comparing the centralizers of $G\dR$ and $G^\circ\dR$ in $\End(H^1\dR(A,\bar{K}))$.
-Once we prove that the centralizers of both groups are the same, we conclude by \Cref{Bost}, \Cref{=rk}, and \Cref{keylem} as in the proof of \Cref{Qcase}.
-We separate the cases using Albert's classification. \end{para}
+\begin{para} Since the Mumford--Tate conjecture holds for the abelian varieties that we study in this subsection and especially in \Cref{thm_K},\footnote{The Mumford--Tate conjecture for absolutely simple abelian varieties is well-studied and we will cite the results that we need for each case in this subsection.
+The reduction of the conjecture for the product of simple abelian varieties to the conjecture for its simple factors is essentially contained in \cite{Lom}*{Sec.
+4} and we record a proof at the end of this subsection.} we focus on using results in \cref{sub_gpth} to compare the centralizers of $G\MT$ and $G^\circ_\aT$ in $\End(H^1\dR(A/\bar{K}))$.
+Once we prove that the centralizers of both groups are the same, we conclude the proof of \Cref{thm_K} by \Cref{=rk} and \Cref{keylem} as in the proof of \Cref{Qcase}. \end{para} We separate the cases using Albert's classification.